Koromix/rygel/web/koromix.dev/006_misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/seatsh).

-# drd
+# DRD

-The drd project strives to provide a **fully-featured and up-to-date alternative french PMSI MCO classifier**.
+The DRD project strives to provide a **fully-featured and up-to-date alternative french PMSI MCO classifier**.

 Using the data files (.tab) provided with GenRSA, it can classify MCO stays from 2013 to 2022 *several hundred times faster* than the official classifier (on a 4 core computer from 2015, it can classify around 4 million stays per second).